unsw-se3011/SENG3011_weneedREST/README.md

 - Large-scale data analysis through the use of Machine Learning algorithm

 Our application attempted to solve the problem we were presented with by using a dual-approach to data analysis.
-For analysing small amounts of report data, we used a combination of NAtural Language Processing comgined with a heatmap visualisation of all the reports.
+For analysing small amounts of report data, we used a combination of Natural Language Processing comgined with a heatmap visualisation of all the reports.
 The text processing allows the user to gain contextual information on the reports included in their summary, allowing their search/investigation to be expended into relevant categories as identified by the processor.
-This allows the application to be a more complete too for the researcher, in terms of bringing all information together which may be important in idenaifying an outbreak or epidemic.
+This allows the application to be a more complete tool for the researcher, in terms of bringing all information together which may be important in identifying an outbreak or epidemic.
 The heatmap plots the attached location of each report onto a live map, allowing the user to see any clusters that may be forming, as well as potential future spreads.

 ### Tech stack:
-The application is split into three parts: the web-scraper, Rest web API and the user application.
+The application consists of three parts: the web-scraper, Rest web API and the user application.

 **Web Scraper**
 - Built using Python